 Vector (Mosquito-borne Disease) Control

 A positive test result was found in the CH2 management area on the week of October 1st.
 Mosquito spraying will occur overnight on October 4th and 5th, between the hours of 9:00 P.M. and 5:00 A.M.
-The impacted area is east of Hwy 67 and north of Parkerville Road.
+The impacted area is east of Highway 67 and north of Parkerville Road.

 The City of Cedar Hill partners with Dallas County Health and Human Service (DCHHS) to conduct the West Nile Virus surveillance and testing program.
 Each week, mosquito traps are set, collected and tested in mosquito management areas (MMA).
 Mosquitoes are tested for West Nile Virus (WNV).
 When a "pool" of mosquitoes tests positive for WNV, DCHHS schedules vector control spraying in the MMA where the positive sample was trapped.
 The spraying takes place at night from a truck mounted sprayer.